September 12, 2019 - 8:30 AM

 The ACCME defines a commercial interest as “any entity producing, marketing, re-selling, or distributing health care goods or services consumed by, or used on, patients.
 The ACCME does not consider providers of clinical service directly to patients to be commercial interests – unless the provider of clinical service is owned, or controlled by, an ACCME-defined commercial interest.”

 Who Should Attend

-This course is designed for primary care clinicians and internal medicine practitioners as well as HIV specialists who are responsible for PrEP and STI management.
+This course is designed for primary care clinicians, HIV specialists, and other clinicians who are responsible for the prevention and management of STIs and HIV.

 This activity is also relevant to nurse practitioners, registered nurses, physician assistants, registered pharmacists, and other health professionals.

 If you are found to be ineligible to attend this activity, the IAS–USA reserves the right to cancel your registration and refund your fee (if applicable).